Detoxification – Drug Detox Treatment

 Some of the detox programs available to patients include:

 Inpatient Detox– In a majority of cases, a residential or inpatient detox program is recommended as it’s the most effective treatment program in terms of helping recovering addicts to avoid a relapse.
-Medical care, support, and medicated treatment to help withdrawals subside is available round-the-clock to inpatient detox patients.
+Medical care, support, and medicated treatment to help withdrawals subside are available round-the-clock to inpatient detox patients.
 A majority of the detox programs offered by drug rehab centers are inpatient.
-Our inpatient detox program allows patients to seamlessly transition in to our continuum of care which focuses on recovery for not only the addiction itself but for the mind, body, and soul.
+Our inpatient detox program at Detox of South Florida allows patients to seamlessly transition into our continuum of care which focuses on recovery for not only the addiction itself but for the mind, body, and soul.

-Our inpatient detox program takes a holistic treatment approach and will encompass therapy and support group sessions to help patients become stable and balanced as a whole.
+Our inpatient detox program at Detox of South Florida takes a holistic treatment approach and will encompass therapy and support group sessions to help patients become stable and balanced as a whole.
 Emotional and physical healing are important components to long-term recovery and patients in our residential detoxification program enjoy being able to participate in the array of alternative therapy programs that we have available (art therapy, music therapy, equine therapy – just to name a few).

 Can’t I just detox at home?
 Are there any associated risks?

 One of the most common questions among addicts wanting to experience recovery is, “Can I undergo detox at home without medical intervention?”.
 For those wanting a quick and speedy recovery, this is usually the first question that comes to mind.
 Of course, detoxing at home is “possible” but is not recommended as there are various risks associated with doing so.